-Olusola has worked within care for 6 years and has been within Satash for just over a year.
-Sola has qualifications such as; Level 2 health and social care, Level 3 diploma in health and social care & child care and is currently studying for her Level 5 NVQ in leadership for health and social care- children and young people.
+Olusola has worked within care for 6 years and has been with Satash for just over a year.
+Sola, as known to her colleagues, has qualifications; Level 2 Health and Social Care, Level 3 Diploma in Health and Social Care and Child Care.
+She is currently studying for her Level 5 NVQ in Leadership for Health and Social Care - Children and Young People.